 PaintCare is the representative stewardship organization for the New York Paint Stewardship Program codified in New York State Environmental Conservation Law, Article 27: Collection, Treatment and Disposal of Refuse and Other Solid Waste, Title 20: Postconsumer Paint Collection Program.
-The New York program began in May 2022; all historical data in this report for the calendar year 2022 is based on that eight-month period.
+The New York program began May 2022.